USYDShawnTan/esp32/README_EN.md

 ### 4. Deepgram Agent Flow
 - The backend establishes an Agent socket and manages turn-taking—microphone uploads pause while the agent speaks.
-- Every 10 seconds the server refreshes the agent prompt with the most recent sensor readings (or fallback values if telemetry is stale), so questions like "What's my heart rate?" return contextual answers.
+- The server periodically refreshes the agent prompt with the most recent fall status so follow-up questions stay grounded in live data.
 - Agent replies are stored in `python/data/agent-output.wav` and played back over the ESP32 speaker.

 ## LED Status Cheat Sheet